TangyKiwi/Domestic-Abuse-Analysis-Projects/RedHeart/README.md

 ## Python Scripts
 Self explanatory scripts for the data collection and plot generation process. `gen_sources_wordcloud.py` currently not working as most websites are paywalled, preventing scraping from working. `gen_stores_wordcloud.py` generates a wordcloud that can be found in `Wordclouds` using the `story` data column.

+## Wordclouds
+Contains one generated wordclouding using the `story` data column.